shangeethas/ml_sum_function_surround/README.md

 * tensorflow 1.13.1

 ## Experiments and Results
 The entire experiment was carried out on MacOS with 2.3 GHz Intel Core i5 processor and 8GB memory.
+Four addends are referred as a, b, c and d and output is referred to as y.
+This exercise consists of four phases such as data generation phase, learning phase, validation phase and prediction phase.

 ### Data Generation Phase

-Four inputs are referred as a, b, c and d and output is referred to as y. gendata.py generates data points required for sum function.
-Configurations need to be explicitly specified in configs_data.yaml file.
+A python utility script generates data points required for sum function.
+Configurations need to be explicitly specified in configurations file of yaml format.
 #### Structure of configs_data.yaml
 * random seed of input a
 * random seed of input b